Product icon Help book icon Video Mill : User's Guide

 Menu Locator: Media List Editor > Tools > Marquee Styles > Subtitles Style .

-• Pick New Subtitles Style - Pick a Marquee Style from your own created styles.
-The default Subtitles Style is shown in Figure 1.
+• Pick New Subtitles Style - Pick a Subtitles Style from your saved Favorites (Marquee Styles).

 Subtitles Style

-Subtitles can use any Marquee Style.
-You can change the Default Style any time with the Tools > Marquee Styles > Pick New Subtitles Style menu item (see above).
-In most cases, you will want to use a style that docks the Marquee to the bottom of the Media Screen.
-The Subtitles in Figure 1 shows the default style: White text on black background.
-Docked at the bottom of the video.
+You can simply use the Subtitles Default Style (Figure 3), or you can create your own custom Marquee Style.
+After creating a custom style, assign it as the Subtitles style by Tools > Marquee Styles > Pick New Subtitles Style menu item (see above).
+In most cases, you will want to use a style that docks the Marquee to the top or bottom of the Media Screen.

-• Font - Font family, size, style, color, and a background color.
+• Font - Font family, size, style, color and background color.

 • Location - Dock to top, bottom, etc., or align to a screen location.